-Below, you’ll find our pick of the best hybrid cars on sale in the UK in 2025 in our updated list.
-No matter what sort of car you need or size of budget you have, there’s a car recommended here to suit you.
+Below, you’ll find our list of the best hybrid cars on sale in the UK in 2025.
+No matter what sort of car you need or budget you have, there’s a car recommended here to suit you.

-To find out more, read the Skoda Superb Hybrid review
+To find out more, read our full Skoda Superb Hybrid review

 Pros